cagi23/coding-challenges-paltform/review_scorecard.md

 2 - Test cases have been provided and provide significant coverage but missed in 1 major area, or a few minor areas.
-3 - Test cases are comprehensive and capture all features of the app or were specifically not required in the spec 50.0 close Question 1.4.2 Do all test cases provided, pass, given any test data or setup for the current application?
+3 - Test cases are comprehensive and capture all features of the app or were specifically not required in the spec 50.0
+ Question 1.4.2 Do all test cases provided, pass, given any test data or setup for the current application?
 All test cases should pass.
 In case the participant has not captured all test scenarios (If section 5.1 does not have a perfect score), then consider that as a failed test case.
 This is to correctly capture the score in case participants try to game the system by submitting only successful test cases